How Hard Can It Be?

 It’s a sad state of affairs that I will take anything that doesn’t give me kak in the line of cars and women nowadays.

 Bob Ilsley was at Addington when I got there in my khaki uniform.
+1980.
 He was in legs, I was in eyes.
 He made woorren legs for the hobbling.
-He’s turned 81 now, still flies the plane* he made in his garage – a Piper Vagabond – and waltzes around in rude T-shirts.
-One says, ‘IF ITS GOT TITS OR WHEELS IT
+He’s turned 81 now, still flies the plane* he made in his garage – a Piper Vagabond – and waltzes around Montclair in rude T-shirts.
+One says, ‘IF ITS GOT TITS OR WHEELS IT WILL GIVE YOU SHIT.

 I’ve made glasses for him since 1980: Glass PGX execs; 3 cyl power, same axis; SAME heavy, dark Safilo zyl frame (same frame, not same type of frame), same add, same same; Tried changing a number of times to new frame, multi, CR39, flattops, different axis, whatever, and every single time we go back to EXACTLY what he had before.

 * or would still be flying his Piper Vagabond tail-dragger if he hadn’t pranged it on take-off in PMB with his wife on board.
 He is re-building it in his garage now.
+See here why they call these craft ‘rag and tube.’

-Washed it down with Black Label and coke – one bottle, one can, long sips from one then the other.
+Washed it down with Black Label and coke – one quart bottle, one long can, long sips from one then the other.
 R80 for the both of us.
 Service: Of the Hey You variety.
 Ambience: Faint sounds of panel beating in the background.

-My good wife Aitch also should be employed on a test track for concept offroad trucks along with Wendy.
+Clutches: My good wife Aitch also should be employed on a test track for concept offroad trucks along with Wendy.
 A mate from England visited and Aitch drove them around quite a bit while I worked to make money to take them all to Mkhuze.
 He drives ancient Peugeot heaps and lovingly tends them with kid gloves, keeping them alive long past their date de vente (sell-by date), so this was an eye opener to him.
 He said a Cockney version of Yussiss! and described how she takes no shit from a gear lever, nor a clutch.
 She knows first is somewhere up in that far left corner and she shoves the lever there without any how’s-your-father.

-Bob is now 82.
+Back in the air: Bob is now 82.
 Last week he came in with his “Recycled Teenager” T-shirt.
 To proudly collect his – wait for it – Glass PGX Exec Bifocals in Thick Square Plastic Frame.

 “Much better” he says.